PierreSenellart/provsql/doc/source/user/casestudies.rst

    **No install required.** Every case study here except case study 3 (whose GTFS dataset is too large to bundle) runs in the `ProvSQL Playground
    <https://provsql.org/playground/>`_, the browser build of ProvSQL Studio,
-   on a ready-made database; each chapter links straight to its own.
+   on a ready-made database -- and all but case studies 3 and 4 also ship as :ref:`runnable notebooks <studio-example-notebooks>`; each chapter links straight to what it has.
 The Playground bundles no external tools, so steps that explicitly call an external knowledge compiler (``d4``, ``c2d``…) or ``graph-easy`` do not run there, but the built-in methods and everything else do.
 See the :ref:`Playground note <playground-note>`.

 What each case study covers
 ---------------------------